postmanlabs/labs-docs/src/pages/docs/integrations/connected-apps.md

 ## Re-authenticating an integration

-If your Team Admin deleted a connected account, any integrations you created with that connected account will stop work.
+If your Team Admin deleted a connected account, any integrations you added using the connected account will stop working.
 You must re-authenticate the affected integrations for them to continue working.

+1. From the Postman **[Home](https://go.postman.co/home)** page, select **[Integrations](https://go.postman.co/integrations)**.
+1. Search for and select the type of integration you want to edit.
+(For example, search for **Slack** and select **Post monitoring results**.)
+1. Select the integration, and then select **Edit Integration**.
+1. A message and red checkmark let you know you're no longer authenticated with the app or service.
+Select the **Reauthenticate** link.
+1. A browser tab opens asking you to log in to the third-party app or service.
+Follow the onscreen instructions.
+When you're finished, close the browser tab and return to Postman.
+1. Select **Save Changes**.